 This will be achieved by supporting appropriate diversification, enterprise and innovation whilst avoiding the displacement of existing businesses.

 The RIS is looking to support projects that meet the following criteria as assessed by an independent panel:

-- increase the penetration of niche markets and development of new ‘value added’ processes and markets
+- increase the penetration of niche markets

-- improve productivity and sales and reduce costs
+- improve productivity, sales and reduce costs

-- improve skilled employment opportunities through job creation, education and training
+- improve skilled employment opportunities, through job creation, education and training

 - develop and implement new waste management procedures

-- implement best practice operating procedures throughout the rural sector
+- implement better than best practice

-If you have any questions, please contact the RIS scheme administrator.
+If you have any questions